 Regular Survey Flow Vs. Skip Logic

-question occurs next based on how the previous one was answered.
-Skip logic allows you to move from static surveys
+question comes next based on how the previous one was answered.
+Skip logic allows you to move from

-Skip logic surveys are a great way of cutting down the time it takes to complete a survey.
-When you think about it,
+Skip logic surveys cut down the time it takes to finish a survey.
+Not everyone needs to answer every question, so

-skip important questions, which would make the results unreliable.
-This goes for normal surveys as well as skip
+people skip important questions, the results become unreliable.
+That risk applies to normal surveys as well as skip

 logic surveys.